-This guide is meant to explain how fake news has evolved, how it spreads, and how to recognize, avoid, and refute it as much as possible.
-Examples of fake news sites bearing the hallmarks listed above may be found in this CBS News gallery.
+This guide is introduce how fake news has evolved, how it spreads, and how to recognize, avoid, and refute it as much as possible.
+Examples of fake news sites bearing the hallmarks listed below may be found in this CBS News gallery.
 The term "fake news" is used to mean disseminated information or material that is one or more of following:

 Watch out for misapplications of the phrase "fake news" applied to settings to discredit news sources or information that is actually true.
 "Fake news" was used by Donald Trump frequently before and during his presidency to attempt to discount news outlets, press, or information he didn't like, but was real, legitimate, and not "fake" news.
 He used the phrase "fake news" 979 times on Twitter before his account was suspended in January 2021.

 Alternative terms you may hear in relation to inaccurate information sharing:

 In any conversation about evaluating information, it's important to recognize that we are all susceptible to believing false information.
 This is not the problem of any one class or section of society.
 While education plays a major role in determining an individual's ability to analyze information, people of all education background are made vulnerable to fake news by their own biases.
 Confirmation bias refers to the human tendency to seek out information that supports one's existing beliefs, and to reject, ignore, downplay, or reinterpret information that contradicts them (Heshmat, 2015).
 Because of this phenomenon, it often takes more effort to refute fake news that matches your beliefs.